Martin Hiden

 Martin Hiden (born 11 March 1973 in Stainz) is a former Austrian football player, who is currently assistant coach at FC Pasching.

+Hiden played the majority of his football career in Austria, his only stint abroad being with Leeds United in England.
+He also represented the Austria national football team at the 1998 FIFA World Cup and UEFA Euro 2008.

 Club career

 He played for clubs such as Sturm Graz, SV Salzburg (where he claimed his first league title), Rapid Wien, Leeds United (England) and Austria Wien.
 Joining Leeds United in 1998, he was the first-ever Austrian outfield player (goalkeeper Alex Manninger joined Arsenal in 1997) to play in the Premier League.
 From 2003 he returned to Rapid Wien, winning the Austrian championship once more in 2005.

 In 2006, he was announced as the new captain of Rapid (after a short period with goalkeeper Helge Payer as captain, who did not feel comfortable in the role that was given him after the departure of Steffen Hofmann), and in 2007, after the injuries of Andreas Ivanschitz and Martin Stranzl, he was also made captain of the national team for two matches.